Psychic: Nineteenth-century progression

 Edgar Cayce (1877–1945) was a psychic of the 20th century and made many highly publicized predictions.

 In the mid-nineteenth century, Modern Spiritualism became prominent in the United States and the United Kingdom.
 The movement's distinguishing feature was the belief that the spirits of the dead could be contacted by mediums to lend insight to the living.
 The movement was fueled in part by anecdotes of psychic powers.
 One such person believed to have extraordinary abilities was Daniel Dunglas Home, who gained fame during the Victorian period for his reported ability to levitate to various heights and speak to the dead.

 As the Spiritualist movement grew, other comparable groups arose, including the Theosophical Society, which was co-founded in 1875 by Helena Blavatsky (1831–1891).
 Theosophy coupled spiritualist elements with Eastern mysticism and was influential in the early 20th century, later influencing the New Age movement during the 1970s.
 Blavatsky herself claimed numerous psychic powers.

 Late twentieth century

 By the late twentieth century, psychics were commonly associated with New Age culture.
 Psychic readings and advertising for psychics were common from the 1960s on, as readings were offered for a fee and given in settings such as over the phone, in a home, or at psychic fairs.

 Popular culture

+"Psychic Love Specialist" in San Francisco.
+The business advertises palm and crystal readings, and tarot cards.